bryanlammon/supra/manual.md

 * [`supra-reference-cs.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-cs.docx), which uses common legal scholarship formatting;
 * [`supra-reference-eb-garamond.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-eb-garamond.docx), which uses my preferred formatting; and
-* [`supra-reference-eb-garamond-wide.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-eb-garamond-wide.docx), which uses my preferred formatting but adds wide margins; and
+* [`supra-reference-eb-garamond-wide.docx`](https://github.com/bryanlammon/supra/blob/main/supra-reference-eb-garamond-wide.docx), which uses my preferred formatting but adds wide margins.

 Both are formatted to look similar to published law review articles.
 `supra-reference-cs.docx` is typeset in Century Schoolbook, and it has the wide margins you often see in PDFs of published articles.